-Between October 2017 and September 2018, it is estimated that there were 7,600 unemployed working age residents in Somerset.
-This is a rate of 2.9%, which is broadly similar to the South West average of 3.0%, but notably lower than the UK average of 4.3%.
-Data at district level is typically less robust and was not available for West Somerset at all, but among the remaining Somerset districts the unemployment rate was highest in Mendip at 6.6% and lowest in South Somerset as 1.2%.
+Between July 2020 and June 2021, it is estimated that there were 9,500 unemployed working age residents in Somerset.
+This is a rate of 3.8%, which is broadly similar to the South West average of 3.9%, but notably lower than the UK average of 5.1%.
+Data at district level is typically less robust, unemployment rate was highest in Sedgemoor at 5.5% and lowest in South Somerset with 1.3%.

 Economic inactivity is that section of the working age population not in employment nor actively seeking employment.
 These persons are therefore not part of the working population.
 The main reasons for economic inactivity include being a student, looking after family or home, being long-term sick, and being retired.

-Data from the Labour Force Survey (LFS) in January 2019 estimated there were 56,400 economically inactive residents aged 16-64 in Somerset between October 2017 and September 2018.
-This is roughly 18% of Somerset’s working age population and the lowest rate of economic inactivity seen in Somerset since 2015.
-This was narrowly lower than the rate for the whole of the South West of 18.9% and notably lower than the UK average of 21.7%.
-At the district level within Somerset, Taunton Deane had approximately 9,700 economically inactive working age residents and the lowest economic inactivity rate of 14.7%, followed closely by South Somerset with 14,600 and a rate of 15.5%.
-The highest economic inactivity rate of 22.9% was in West Somerset, where 4,000 16-64 year olds were economically inactive.
+Data from the Labour Force Survey (LFS) estimated there were 69,000 economically inactive residents aged 16-64 in Somerset between July 2020 and June 2021.
+This is 21.8% of Somerset’s working age this is the highest rate of economic inactivity seen in Somerset for several years.
+This was narrowly higher than the rate for the whole of the South West of 20%, but the same for the UK average (21.8%).
+At the district level within Somerset, Mendip had approximately 12,300 economically inactive working age residents and the lowest economic inactivity rate of 18.7%, followed by Somerset West and Taunton with 16,300 and a rate of 19.3%.
+The highest economic inactivity rate of 24.4% was in Sedgemoor and South Somerset, where 17,900 and 22,400 16-64 year olds were economically inactive.